Part 6

 Chapter 16 - Camera DE

 107. Duration is powerful.
 By the first species of rule D, where does powerful duration first arise?
 We say it originates in itself, in its own innate primordial essence and power, and this power enables it to exist and act.
 By the second species of rule D we ask: what things does powerful duration consist of?
 And we reply that it consists of duration's correlatives with the correlatives of power.
 By the third species of the same rule we ask: To what does powerful duration belong?
-And the answer is that accidental powerful duration, as the habit that enables substantial powers and durations to last, belongs to substantial duration and power.
+And the answer is that accidental powerful duration, as the habit that enables substantial powers and durations to last, belongs to substantial duration and power.108.
+What does contrariety's duration consist of?
+We answer that it consists of primordial qualities and of virtues and vices that last with the staying power they have.
+What does the duration of principles consist of?
+We say it consists of primordial durations and the thorough mixture of principles where duration communicates its essence to principle while principle communicates its essence to duration.

 109. Why does power last?
 We reply that it lasts because it consists of the endurer and empowerer, the durable empowered with their enduring and empowering in the compound subjects where they exist.
 Why does powerful opposition last?
 We reply that it lasts because it is habituated with contrary relations, duration and power in the compound subjects in which they exist.
 Why do the principles of power last?
 We reply that they last because their correlatives are habituated with the genus of relation and power.